zutlik/ha-addons/README.md

 ![Supports armv7 Architecture][armv7-shield]
 ![Supports i386 Architecture][i386-shield]

-_Example add-on to use as a blueprint for new add-ons._
+_A FastAPI-based add-on for publishing and managing scripts in Home Assistant with REST API interface._

 <!--